 think about the long term.

-If you don’t know exactly what you want to do in the future, you could benefit from the wider focus required in a startup job.
-Employees of these smaller organisations tend to have a more expansive remit than those in bigger companies.
-The variety could give you the chance to do things you never expected, as well as the opportunity to figure out what you really enjoy.
+If you don’t know precisely what you want to do in the future, you could benefit from the broader focus required in a startup job.
+Employees of these smaller organisations tend to have a more expansive remit than those in more prominent companies.
+The variety could give you the chance to do things you never expected, as well as the opportunity to figure out what you enjoy.

 consider the impact you could make.

-When evaluating the company you want to join, think about the kind of impact you could make.
-Do you want to come in and make an immediate mark on the company or would you prefer to take a little time to settle in?
+When evaluating the company you want to join, consider the impact you could make.
+Do you want to come in and make an immediate mark on the company, or would you prefer to take a little time to settle in?

-In a corporate company, there will likely be longer processes to get ideas off the ground.
-Although this may sound like a negative, the fact that there are different rounds of approval for the plan to get through means that it will likely be well thought-out with fewer potential glitches.
-It will also probably end up serving more users than a startup would, so if you’re looking to have an impact on as many people as possible, a corporate firm is the right place to be.
+A corporate company will likely have longer processes to get ideas.
+Although this may sound negative, the fact that there are different rounds of approval for the plan to get through means that it will likely be well-thought-out with fewer potential glitches.
+It will also probably end up serving more users than a startup, so a corporate firm is a suitable place to be if you’re looking to impact as many people as possible.

 evaluate what you need to succeed.

-Typically, you’ll be given more support at a larger firm, where managers can offer you training and assistance with certain projects.
-This makes them better suited to workers who prefer the security of a strong managerial team.
+Typically, you’ll be given more support at a prominent firm, where managers can offer you training and assistance with specific projects.
+This makes them better suited to workers who prefer the security of a solid managerial team.
 As most roles are specialised, issues can be addressed by the most appropriate person, often leading to things being taken out of your hands.

-However, if you want to solve problems yourself, showing that you’re a vital member of the team, a startup environment is where you want to be.
-Smaller companies often won’t have the resources necessary to tackle significant complications, which gives you the chance to impress your bosses and co-workers.
-This kind of workplace will provide you with the opportunity to enhance your problem-solving abilities and add real value.
+However, if you want to solve problems yourself, showing that you’re a vital team member, a startup environment is where you want to be.
+Smaller companies often won’t have the resources necessary to tackle significant complications, allowing you to impress your bosses and co-workers.
+This kind of work will allow you to enhance your problem-solving abilities and add real value.

-The most important thing is that you focus on the company - regardless of whether it’s a startup or a corporate enterprise.
-This will ensure that you align with the company culture and values of your chosen firm.
+The most important thing is that you focus on the company, whether it’s a startup or a corporate enterprise.
+This will ensure that you align with your chosen firm's company culture and values.